SeqHub-Analytics-LLC/qiimePairEnd/readme.md

 ## denoise.py
 Denoising and clustering

-We denoise our sequences to remove and/or correct noisy reads. 🔊
+We denoise our sequences to remove and/or correct noisy reads.

-We dereplicate our sequences to reduce repetition and file size/memory requirements in downstream steps (don’t worry! we keep count of each replicate). 🕵️
+We dereplicate our sequences to reduce repetition and file size/memory requirements in downstream steps (don’t worry! we keep count of each replicate).

 We cluster sequences to collapse similar sequences (e.g., those that are ≥ 97% similar to each other) into single replicate sequences.
 This process, also known as OTU picking, was once a common procedure, used to simultaneously dereplicate but also perform a sort of quick-and-dirty denoising procedure (to capture stochastic sequencing and PCR errors, which should be rare and similar to more abundant centroid sequences).
-Use denoising methods instead if you can.
-Times have changed.
-Welcome to the future. 😎

 It is run with {python denoise.py perSampleSequence.qza}